 Get on Top of Bills

 Surely paying bills off as soon as they pass through that letterbox or drop into your email inbox is the true mark of organisation and priorities.
 Well, actually it isn’t.
 Bills are, contrary to popular belief, not at the top of the priority list and so emphasis does not have to be placed entirely upon paying credit card bills and invoices as soon as you have received them.
-Instead, consult with a trust and equity solicitor to understand what payments should be made first.
+Instead, consult with an equity and trust solicitor to understand what payments should be made first.

 Weighing Up the Market